saxelsso/app-frontend-poc/README.md

 ## Overview

 This application demonstrates how modern development tools can be combined to create powerful serverless applications with AI capabilities.
-Built with Vue.js and AWS Amplify, this project serves as a reference for developers looking to leverage cloud-native services without managing server infrastructure.
+Built with Vue.js, Vuetify, and AWS Amplify, this project serves as a reference for developers looking to leverage cloud-native services without managing server infrastructure.

 ## Technology Stack

 - **Claude Code**: AI-assisted development for faster implementation and problem-solving
 - **AWS Amplify**: Serverless backend with authentication and data storage capabilities
 - **Vue 3**: Modern reactive frontend framework with composition API
+- **Vuetify**: Material Design component framework for Vue.js with pre-built UI components
 - **GitHub Codespaces**: Cloud development environment for seamless collaboration

 ## Key Features